Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-7/_posts/2017-01-03-basic-structure.md

 # Basic Structure of CSS

-In it's most basic form, CSS looks like this.
+In its most basic form, CSS looks like this.

 ![selector](../imgs/selector.gif)

-These are described as follows.
+The description is as follows.

 1. The selector points to the HTML element you want to style.